penfever/ArcheType/readme.md

 In const.py, replace the ARCHETYPE_PATH variable with the absolute path to your ArcheType installation.
 In const.py, replace the DOTENV_PATH variable with the absolute path to the directory containing your dotenv with your OpenAI API key.

-## Data Preparation
+## Benchmarks

-### SOTAB
+### SOTAB-27 and SOTAB-91

+The SOTAB-27 and SOTAB-91 benchmarks were constructed from the SOTAB dataset.
 The SOTAB train, validation and test files, as well as instructions for their use, can be acquired via [their website.](http://webdatacommons.org/structureddata/sotab/)

+### D4-20

+The D4 data originated [here](https://zenodo.org/record/3647613), but our codebase includes all the necessary metadata to reconstruct the benchmark -- you can run D4Tables without any additional downloads.

+### Amstr-56

+The Amstr-56 evaluation CSVs can be downloaded from [here](https://drive.google.com/drive/folders/1sDWIk7ld5YaC-n9kFFCXmK8TS2FBJCd8?usp=sharing).

-### D4 Tables
+### PubChem-20

-The D4 dataset can be acquired [here](https://zenodo.org/record/3647613).
+The PubChem-20 evaluation CSVs can be downloaded from [here](https://drive.google.com/drive/folders/1sDWIk7ld5YaC-n9kFFCXmK8TS2FBJCd8?usp=sharing).

 ## Training